rohan300557/Vehicle-Detection-Yolo/README.md

 Firstly, we need a suitable dataset to train our custom object detection model.
-*  In this project I took total of 556 images of different vehicles (Car, Ambulance, Bus and Truck).
+*  In this project a total of 556 images of different vehicles(Car, Ambulance, Bus and Truck) were used.
 * Then we will Label the images using [LabelImg](https://tzutalin.github.io/labelImg/).
 [LabelImg](https://github.com/tzutalin/labelImg#labelimg) is a graphical image annotation tool.
 The Annotations are saved as TXT files in YOLO format.
 	The below image shown how the Annotation tool look like: